What is an Ecommerce business?

-E-Mail marketing is a good idea to own your audiences.
+Email marketing is an excellent idea to own your audiences.
 It is an effective mode of communication and promotion.
 The first step is to make an email list.
-Some of the e-mail marketing companies are MailChimp, Constant Contact, ActiveCampaign, and more.
+Some of the email marketing companies are MailChimp, Constant Contact, ActiveCampaign, and more.
 These platforms enable you to find email marketing lists through sign-up forms.
 This approach drives a better return on investment.

 6. Calculate business performance